Barbara Heidenreich looks at the early learning experiences of Kakapo.

 However as our three year old visitor last night demonstrated, this may not be a problem at all.

-I will be looking forward to reports from the rangers on how the birds transition to the wild and how well they maintain the behaviours they have learned.
+I will be looking forward to reports from the rangers on how the birds transition to the wild.
+Also how well they maintain the behaviours they have learned.
 There will be much more to learn and discover as we implement this plan in the next few years to come.
 Stay tuned for future updates!
 Learn more about the Kakapo Recovery Program here.

 Here are all the Kakapo updates.